mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 Starting around 10 years ago, I found it easier to develop software on Linux, but I still preferred Windows as my main OS.
 I solved this by running Linux VMs in VirtualBox on my Windows desktop.
 I used per-project VMs to avoid dependency conflicts (e.g., my Python 2 project messing up my Python 3 project).

-In 2017, I got tired of having to reboot all of my VMs every time I rebooted my Windows system, so I [built my first homelab server](/building-a-vm-homelab-2017/).
+In 2017, I got tired of having to reboot all of my VMs every time I rebooted my Windows system, so I [built my first homelab VM server](/building-a-vm-homelab-2017/).

-By 2019, I started doing all development with VS Code and Remote SSH, which mostly works fine but is unusual enough to cause issues occasionally.
+By 2019, I started doing all development with VS Code and Remote SSH, which mostly works but is unusual enough to cause issues occasionally.

 At this point, most of the software I want is available on Linux, and I'm growing frustrated with Microsoft's increasingly invasive telemetry and ads in Windows, so I'm ready to switch to Linux.